EUMETNET/eurodeo.github.io/_pages/about.markdown

 Services (RODEO) project is a joint effort by eleven European National Meteorological and Hydrological Services NMHSs, the European Centre for Medium-Range Weather
 Forecasts (ECMWF) and the network of 31 European National Meteorological and Hydrological Services (EUMETNET).
 The Project Partners are listed in a section below.

-The RODEO project develops a user interface and Application Programming Interfaces (APIs) for meteorological datasets declared as High Value Datasets (HVD) by the EU
+The RODEO project develops a user interface and Application Programming Interfaces (API) for meteorological datasets declared as High Value Datasets (HVD) by the EU
 Implementing Regulation (EU) 2023/138 under the EU Open Data Directive (EU) 2019/1024.
-The project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions to be available for sharing and accessing the datasets.
+The project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions to be available for sharing and accessing the HVD datasets.

-The meteorological HVD requirements are defined for surface weather observations, climate data, weather warnings, radar data and numerical weather prediction (NWP) data.
+Surface weather observations, climate data, weather warnings, radar data and numerical weather prediction (NWP) data are defined as meteorological high valu datasets.
-The distribution of data is going to be made available under an open licence, in machine-readable formats using APIs and bulk downloads, and following the FAIR principles
-(usability, accessibility, interoperability and reusability).
+The distribution of the dataset is going to be made available under an open licence, in machine-readable formats using APIs and bulk downloads, and following the FAIR principles (usability, accessibility, interoperability and reusability).

 The project is funded by the EU Digital Europe Program (DEP) and EUMETNET.

-RODEO strengthens the capability of the public European meteorological data providers to provide open access to their data via harmonised APIs, common data catalogue, subscription services, joint API management and common formats to support the development of information products and services and AI applications.
-RODEO is designed to make weather data open and available and to unite both the data providers and consumers, thereby making a significant impact in Europe.

 ## Project Aims & Goals